Documents

 For every document type you tell NomaUBL three things:

-sourceselector picks between an XML spool that needs an XSL transform and a UBL 2.1 invoice that's already structured (Document tab). - How to transform each document into UBL and PDF (Processing tab).
+sourceselector picks between an XML spool that needs an XSL transform, a UBL 2.1 invoice that's already structured, and a SQL or REST connector that returns the data live without any file (Document tab). - How to transform each document into UBL and PDF (Processing tab).

 - How fast to run the transformation (Advanced tab).